Welandfarm/LittleForests/replit.md

 - June 26, 2025.
 Implemented secure admin authentication system with bcrypt password hashing
 - June 26, 2025.
 Created hidden admin login at /admin-login accessible only to wesleykoech2022@gmail.com and chepkoechjoan55@gmail.com
 - June 26, 2025.
 Added clean public interface that hides all admin access when not logged in
+- June 26, 2025.
+Migrated from PostgreSQL back to Supabase for better scalability and deployment flexibility

 ## User Preferences